Gitauwairimu/insight-agent/README.md

 ## Architecture Overview

 This solution deploys a containerized application to Google Cloud Run with supporting GCP services.
-The final Docker image is optimized for size at just **52.6 MB**, enabling fast deployment and cold starts.
+The final Docker image is optimized for size at just below **60.0 MB**, enabling fast deployment and cold starts.

 ┌───────────────────────────────────────────────────────────────┐
 │ GCP Project │